 What if I am an “Out of the Country” tax filer?
-If, on the original due date of your return, you are out of the country and you're a US Citizen or resident, you are allowed 2 extra months to file your return and pay any amount due without officially requesting a tax extension from the IRS.
-For a calendar year return, the extended deadline would be June 15th.
+If, on the original due date of your return, you are out of the country and you're a US Citizen or resident, you are automatically allowed 2 extra months to file your return and pay any amount due without officially requesting a tax extension from the IRS.
+For a calendar year return, the extended deadline would be June 15.
+If you want to request an additional 4-month extension (moving your deadline to October 15), FileLater can help you e-file Form 4868.
 FileLater will ask if you are an "out of the country" filer as part of our online application process, and we'll handle the necessary changes when we e-file your tax extension.
-According to the IRS, certain taxpayers who are out of the country can request a discretionary 2-month additional extension of time to file their return.
-To request this additional extension, you must send the IRS a letter explaining the reasons why you need the extra 2 months.
-Mail your letter to the IRS by the extended deadline (June 15) Note that you will not receive any notification from the IRS unless your extension request is denied.
+According to the IRS, certain taxpayers who are out of the country can request a discretionary 2-month additional extension of time to file their return (moving the deadline to December 15).
+To request this extra extension, you must send the IRS a letter explaining the reasons why you need the extra 2 months.
+Mail your letter to the IRS by the extended deadline (October 15).
+Note that you will not receive any notification from the IRS unless your extension request is denied.

 Do I need to file a personal income tax extension for my state, too?
 State regulations on tax extensions vary from state-to-state.
 Please visit our State Tax Extensions Center for detailed instructions for each state.